abinit/abinit/doc/mkdocs-tutorials/base4.md

 cases (3, 4 or 5 metal layers).

 For the 3 aluminum layer case, one has the non-relaxed total energy:

      ETOT  6  -6.2539524363433

 (this quantity is converged, unlike in test 4.6)
-giving the unrelaxed surface energy 0.0200 Ha = 0.544 eV ; and for the relaxed
+giving the unrelaxed surface energy 0.0200 Ha = 0.544 eV ; and for the relaxed case:
-case:

                etotal1    -6.2547008127E+00

 (by contrast the difference with test 4.6 is less than 1 microHa)
 giving the relaxed surface energy 0.0196 Ha = 0.533 eV .

 For the 4 aluminum layer case, one has the non-relaxed total energy:

      ETOT  6  -8.3546873357119

-giving the unrelaxed surface energy 0.0186Ha = 0.506 eV ;
-and for the relaxed case:
+giving the unrelaxed surface energy 0.0186Ha = 0.506 eV; and for the relaxed case:

                etotal2    -8.3565593186E+00

-giving the relaxed surface energy 0.0183 Ha = 0.498 eV .
+giving the relaxed surface energy 0.0183 Ha = 0.498 eV.

 For the 5 aluminum layer case, one has the non-relaxed total energy:

      ETOT  6  -10.453642176439

-giving the unrelaxed surface energy 0.0183Ha = 0.498 eV ;
+giving the unrelaxed surface energy 0.0183Ha = 0.498 eV;
 and for the relaxed case:

                etotal3    -1.0454163186E+01

 giving the relaxed surface energy 0.0180 Ha = 0.490 eV .

 The relative difference in the surface energy of the 4 and 5 layer cases is on the order of 1.5%.

 In the framework of this tutorial, we will not pursue this investigation, which is a simple application of the concepts already explored.